victortrusov/react-router-loading/README.md

 </Switch>
 ```

-Add `loadingContext.done()` at the end of your initial loading method in pages that uses in routes you marked with `preload` prop
+Add `loadingContext.done()` at the end of your initial loading method in pages that uses in routes you marked with `loading` prop
 ```js
 import { LoadingContext } from "react-router-loading";
 const loadingContext = useContext(LoadingContext);